Building Codes, Building Permits,

 - Issuing building permits for approved plans.

-- Providing information to contractors, Licensed Professional Engineers, Registered Architects, and the public on applicable building codes and other regulations.
+- Providing information to contractors, Professional Engineers, Registered Architects, and the public on applicable building codes and other regulations.

 - Providing advice to other municipal agencies regarding building codes and other applicable regulations.